joncrlsn/dque/README.md

 * embedded into your Golang program
 * persistent -- survives program restarts
 * scalable -- not limited by your RAM, but by your disk space
-* FIFO - First in First Out
+* FIFO -- First In First Out
-* synchronized so it is safe for concurrent usage
+* synchronized -- safe for concurrent usage

 I love tools that do one thing well.
 Hopefully this fits that category.
 It frustrated me that the only embedded persistent queues I could find for Go were wrappers around key value stores, so I wrote this to show that it could be done without being dependent on a storage engine that is better suited to other use cases.